SeventeenthEarth/sudal/docs/test.md

 ## End-to-End Tests

-End-to-end tests verify that the entire system works correctly by testing against a running server.
+End-to-end tests verify that the entire system works correctly by testing against a running server using a **custom BDD framework optimized for gRPC testing**.
 These tests:

+1. Use pure BDD style with natural language assertions for enhanced readability
-1. Require the server to be running in Docker (using `make run` in a separate terminal)
+2. Require the server to be running in Docker (using `make run` in a separate terminal)
-2. Connect to the server and verify that it responds correctly
+3. Connect to the server and verify that it responds correctly using custom BDD assertions
-3. Test actual functionality by making requests to the server
+4. Test actual functionality by making requests to the server with gRPC-optimized testing
+5. Support both Connect-Go and native gRPC protocols
-4. Fail if the server is not accessible or not functioning correctly
+6. Fail if the server is not accessible or not functioning correctly

 To run end-to-end tests: